ksalzke/templates-for-omnifocus/README.md

 ## createFromTemplate

-This function takes a template and a destination (e.g. a folder, though this can be any location in the database) as input.
+This function takes a template and a destination (a folder or project) as input.
 It:

 1. Copies the template to the specified destination.
+2. For the newly created project, or for the project that the template is duplicated to:
-2. For each placeholder where a value is specified (in the form `«Placeholder»:Value`):
+   1. For each placeholder where a value is specified (in the form `«Placeholder»:Value`):
       - Replaces all instances of that placeholder in the project/task names
       - If there are any tags in this format, replaces these with the best match (if there are no matches found, a tag will be created, but note that this uses Omnifocus' built-in search so if there is a similar tag this may be applied instead)
-3. For each placeholder (in the form `«Placeholder»`), prompts the user for a replacement value, and:
+   2. For each placeholder (in the form `«Placeholder»`), prompts the user for a replacement value, and:
       - Replaces all instances of that placeholder in the project/task names
       - If there are any tags in this format, replaces these with the best match (if there are no matches found, a tag will be created, but note that this uses Omnifocus' built-in search so if there is a similar tag this may be applied instead)
       - Includes the replacement value in the note of the created project (in the form `«Placeholder»:Value`)
-4. If the template project has a due date, prompts the user for a new due date and adjusts the dates of all tasks within the project accordingly.
+3. If the template project has a due date, prompts the user for a new due date and adjusts the dates of all tasks within the created project/action group accordingly.
 If there is no due date but there is a defer date, this is used instead.